lkrdev/looker-oauth-gemini-enterprise/README.md

 # Looker MCP Agent (Reasoning Engine)

-This repository contains a specialized AI agent designed to interact with Looker using the **Model Context Protocol (MCP)**.
+This repository contains a specialized AI agent designed to interact with Looker using the **Model Context Protocol (MCP)** through the OSS MCP Toolbox for Databases (default) OR the Conversational Analytics API.
 The agent is deployed as a **Vertex AI Reasoning Engine** agent.

 ## Architecture Overview